Valeska Soares: Education and career

 Valeska Soares received a Bachelor of Architecture from the Universidade Santa Úrsula, Rio de Janeiro, in 1987.
 In 1990, she completed a graduate certificate in the History of Art and Architecture from the Pontifícia Universidade Católica of Rio de Janeiro.

 She presented her first solo exhibition in 1991 at Rio's Espaço Cultural Sérgio Porto.
-That same year she was awarded a fellowship from Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) to obtain an MFA from Pratt Institute.
+That same year she was awarded a fellowship from Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES) to obtain an MFA from Pratt Institute, leading her to move to New York in 1992.
 In 1994, after completing her MFA, she became a Doctor of Arts Candidate at the New York University School of Education and had her first New York solo exhibition at the Information Gallery.
+In 1996, Soares received a Guggenheim Fellowship for Fine Arts.

 In 2003 she had her first survey exhibition, Valeska Soares: Follies, which was presented by the Bronx Museum of the Arts and traveled to the Museo de Arte Contemporâneo in Monterrey in Mexico.

 Soares’ work has been included in numerous international exhibitions, including the Venice Biennale of 2011 and 2005; the São Paulo Biennial of 2009, 1998, and 1994; the Sharjah Biennial in 2009; the Taipei Biennal in 2006; the Liverpool Biennial in 2004; and the Havana Biennial in 1991.

 Work

 Soares' education in architecture solidified her interest in site specificity and artworks that consider their spatial context.
-Her work often explores the point of transition from one physical or psychological state to another.
+According to the book Latin American Artists from 1785 to Now, her work displays elements of abstraction alongside Minimalism and Conceptual art.
+She is fascinated with objects, time, and memory, her work exploring the merging point of these that affects the transition from one physical or psychological state into another.

 Soares's sculptures and installations repeatedly contrast slick, reflective materials such as stainless steel and mirrors, with more ephemeral ones, like roses and lilies, revealing her interest in matters of subjectivity, perception, reflection, and distortion.
 These mirrored surfaces are used as a way to engage the viewers, who transition from passive spectator to active participant.
 She also uses numerous other sensory techniques, like sound, and smell, to create new environments and experiences for viewers.

 Recurring themes in Soares' work are interpersonal relationships, glossaries, labyrinths, and gardens, elements through which the artist alludes to mythology, literature, and to art history itself.
+These themes act as a similar result in personal experience, and that individual moment relating to what is a surrounding collective feeling: For instance...each time I look at myself in the mirror, I can't recognize myself because what I see reflected is not exactly who I think I am.
+I thought perhaps there was a similar fluctuation of perception in the Tijuana/San Diego area.
+People who live very close to one another think of themselves and one another in particular ways, but in reality, distort and reflect one another simultaneously.